Criminal Justice (B.A.)

 Prerequisites: None CJUS 206 Juvenile JusticeJuvenile Justice examines status offenses and other crimes committed by juveniles.
 The course will further examine the social and legal history, definition and explanation of delinquency, assess delinquency prevention and correctional programs, and emphasize the application of philosophical and legal principles to the problems of juvenile justice.

-3 credits CJUS 303 Women and Minorities in Criminal JusticeRace, ethnicity, sex, and other characteristics may define individuals as minorities who deserve equitable treatment in the criminal justice system.
+3 credits CJUS 303 Inequality, Discrimination, and Gender in Criminal JusticeRace, ethnicity, sex, and other characteristics may define individuals as minorities who deserve equitable treatment in the criminal justice system.
 This course examines the roles of racism, sexism, and homophobia in theories of crimes and the treatment of minorities by various components of the criminal justice system.
+Formerly CJUS 303 - Women and Minorities in CJ.

 Prerequisites: CJUS 205